Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why Ooma Is Best for Small Businesses

-Ooma’s small business phone system walks the walk and talks the talk with features, pricing and support tailor-made for small businesses across industries.
-The vendor’s core focus is supporting micro- and small-business solutions through ease of use, customer support and speed of implementation.
-It does just that here, and does it well, providing a business phone system with high usability, 24/7 customer support and almost instant implementation.
-Furthermore, we found that its extensive list of standard features in its lowest-tier plan isn’t common in this sector.
+Ooma’s core focus is supporting microbusiness and small business solutions through ease of use, customer support and speed of implementation.
+It does that and does it well, providing a business phone system with high usability, 24/7 customer support and almost instant implementation.
+Furthermore, we found that its extensive list of standard features in its lowest-tier plan exceeds those of other business phone systems we reviewed.

 Ooma virtual receptionist

 The iOS and Android mobile apps that are free with all Ooma small business plans keep the same look and feel as a standard operating system, making it especially easy to navigate for new users.
 Taking and making calls, flipping between devices, blocking robocalls and setting up automatic call recording feel intuitive and quick.
-With helpful tools like automatic voicemail transcription, you can quickly prioritize your voicemails and even listen to them played back at 1.5 or two times the normal speed to gather pertinent information quickly and accurately.
+With helpful tools like automatic voicemail transcription that’s available with most plans, you can prioritize your voicemails quickly and listen to them played back at 1.5 or two times the normal speed to gather pertinent information quickly and accurately.
 [You may also be interested in these free visual voicemail services.]

 Ooma Features